telerik/ajax-docs/knowledge-base/pdfviewer-add-thumbnail-page-navigation.md

     }
 ````

-The approach above allows the users to scroll though the thumbnails of all pages in the navigation element and activate any desired page in the PdfViewer by clicking on the respective Thumbnail.
-Have in mind that scrolling in the PdfViewer is independent from scrolling in the thumbnail navigation and vice versa.
+The approach above allows the users to scroll through the thumbnails of all pages in the navigation element and activate any desired page in the PdfViewer by clicking on the respective Thumbnail.
+Have in mind that scrolling in the PdfViewer is independent of scrolling in the thumbnail navigation and vice versa.